websanova/larapost/README.md

 * **`top($amount)`** - Top posts (default 10).
 * **`tags()`** - All tags.
 * **`publishedWhereTag($tag)`** - Paginated list of posts by tag.

-You can overwrite the controller methods or write your own to get the functionality you like.

 ## Assets